 Note: when buying snow boots, always get them a size up!
 You need that extra space around your feet for the air inside to warm up.
 If your boots are too tight there won’t be any room for that vital insulating air.
 It also gives you the option of wearing thicker socks.
 A few years ago I was on a trip to Finland and temperatures dropped to -13F (-25C).
 My boots were too tight, my feet got too cold, and I was in pain all day.
 I had to sell those boots and get a new pair, this time a size larger.
 They kept me warm in even lower temperatures on my next journey.

 Keep your hands warm with some good ski gloves.
-I like Columbia’s Bugaboo gloves as they have a long gauntlet and they also have a heater pocket.
-Columbia also has a men’s version of the Bugaboo gloves.
+I wear these ones on the right, the Heatwave Plus Beam gloves from Seirus.
+They have a long gauntlet and they also have a heater pocket.
+You can read my full review of these gloves and how they performed in -32F (yes we reached -32F in January ’17).
+Columbia also has a very similar ones, the Bugaboo Interchange Gloves.

 I also often wear a pair of fingerless fleece hand warmers, for those times when I need to take my gloves off to use my camera and I don’t want my hands to be completely exposed to the elements.
 Why don’t I use a pair of photographer’s gloves?
 Well, because they are expensive.